bfeitknecht/vault/sem3/A&D/UE/bf/A&D-bf-u04.md

 The correctness of the algorithm is given by the fact that the array is now sorted and the correctness of binary search.
 Its runtime is that of the algorithm from subtask (a) plus that of binary search, $O(\log n) + O(\log n) = O(2\log n) \leq O(\log n)$.

 ```
-// algorithm to determine if weird array contains element
+// algorithm to determine if weird array contains given element
 // runtime:		O(log n)
 // input:		integer l, integer array A of length n
 // output:		boolean contains